Festival of Carols

 HEBER SPRINGS — TOPS (Take Off Pounds Sensibly) meets each Monday at the Church of the Nazarene, Eighth and Quitman streets.
-Weigh-in begins at 7:30 a.m., and a support meeting emphasizing weight loss and healthy living takes place from 9:30-11 a.m.
+Weigh-in begins at 7:30 a.m., and a support meeting takes place from 9:30-11 a.m.
 Prospective members are welcome to attend.
 Enter the church through the back entrance.
 For more information, call Geneva Earles at (501) 827-1243 or Janiece Brierly at (501) 250-5087.

 Searcy Lions Club

-SEARCY — The Searcy Lions Club meets at noon every Tuesday on the second floor of the Heritage Building on the Harding University campus.
-The Lions Club raises funds for eye care and eye glasses for White County residents who otherwise could not afford such care.
+SEARCY — The Searcy Lions Club meets at noon every Tuesday on the second floor of the Heritage Building at Harding University.
+The Lions Club raises funds for eye care and eyeglasses for White County residents who otherwise could not afford such care.
 New members are always welcome.
-For more information, go to Searcy Lions Club on Facebook.
+For more information, visit the Searcy Lions Club on Facebook.